Bassel-T/CSCE_432_632_Project/README.md

 ## Development

-To develop for this application, open two instances of Visual Studio 2022: One for the frontend and one for the backend.
+To develop this application, open two instances of Visual Studio 2022: One for the frontend and one for the backend.
+Make sure the backend is running before running the frontend, or the mobile app could crash.

 ## Branching

 To maintain organization, create a new branch for each feature or bug fix in a folder under your name.
 Create a PR going into the `main` branch when ready for review.
 When the merge has been completed, delete the source branch.

-## Deployment

-TODO

 ## Contributors

 - Mitri Bassel Toubbeh
-- Julia Arukakkal
+- ~Julia Arukakkal~
-- Satyajit Mondal
+- ~Satyajit Mondal~